[1.1. Traditional Charity Giving]

 Proof of Donation and Impact – dNFT Concept

 To make sure your donations and votes matter, Anu Initiative enters into legally binding agreements with Impact Partners.
 In turn, our Impact Partners are contractually required to provide Proof of Impact on the public Anu Initiative Forum.
 To ensure we are generating real-world Impact, Anu Initiative will not accept carbon offset credits as Proof of Impact.

 - Treasury: 10%

 A treasury fund is an essential aspect of tokenomics.
 It provides a reserve of tokens that can be used to fund future development or to provide liquidity on exchanges.

 - Development: 5%

 This includes funds for ongoing development, maintenance, and improvement of the project.
 These expenses include salaries for developers, server costs, and any other expenses that are directly related to the development of the project.

 Marketing is essential to attracting new investors and building community support.
 This category includes funds for advertising, community management, public relations, and other promotional activities.

-This category includes funds allocated to the project’s core team members.
+This category includes funds allocated to the project’s core team members as reward for their dedication and all efforts and resource commitments provided during the start-up phase.
 This allocation could be distributed as a salary or as equity in the project.

 Advisors can provide valuable insights and connections to help the project succeed.
 This category includes funds for paying advisors or providing them with equity in the project.